wbradford2001/Covid-19-detection-from-chest-xray/README.md

 # Instructions
-See Docker Repository: https://hub.docker.com/repository/docker/wjbradfo/covid19fromxray Run as a docker container and enter interactive shell.
-Type "python3 main.py" and you be prompted to enter the path to your DICOM file(s).
+See Docker Repository: https://hub.docker.com/repository/docker/wjbradfo/covid19fromxray Run as a docker container you be prompted to enter the path to your DICOM file(s).